gileck/training-app-v2/app-guildelines/app-guidelines-checklist.md

 - [ ] Verify error handling approaches
 - [ ] Ensure no circular dependencies
 - [ ] Ensure no types duplications across the project
-- [ ] Check for improper type handling in API calls:
-  - [ ] Never cast parameters or return values of API calls
-  - [ ] Never create custom types that duplicate API types
-  - [ ] Always import and use the exact types from the API's types.ts files
-  - [ ] No `as any` or similar type assertions when calling API functions
-  - [ ] Use proper type imports rather than recreating similar interfaces

 **Reference**: See `Typescript-guildelines.md` for TypeScript best practices